Beyond Worst-Case Analysis in Stochastic Approximation: Moment Estimation Improves Instance Complexity: Moment Estimation Achieves Dynamic Error Bounds

-The condition in Corollary~\ref{cor:std baseline} is strictly weaker than the condition in Corollary~\ref{cor:ideal baseline}, which means even though an adaptive method may not match the idealized baseline, it could still be non-trivially better than the constant baseline.
-This case happens e.g., when $\alpha > \frac{1}{9}$ in Table~\ref{tab:complexity}, where the adaptive method is $\cO(T^{\frac{1}{9}})$ faster than the constant baseline.
+The condition in Corollary~\ref{cor:std baseline} is strictly weaker than the condition in Corollary~\ref{cor:ideal baseline}, which means even though an adaptive method may not match the dynamic bound, it can still be non-trivially better than the adaptive bound.
+This case happens for instance when $\alpha > \frac{1}{9}$ in Table~\ref{tab:example_rate}, where the proposed method is $\cO(T^{\frac{1}{9}})$ faster than the adaptive bound.
 Indeed, $\cO(T^{\frac{1}{9}})$ is the maximum improvement one can expect according to our current analysis.

-\begin{corollary} Recall that $M$ is an upper bound on $m_k$, i.e., $\max m_k \le M$.
-Therefore \begin{enumerate}[leftmargin=.2in] \item The convergence rate of the constant baseline is no slower than $\cO(2RM/\sqrt{T})$. \item The convergence rate of the adaptive method is no faster than $\tilde{\cO}(2RM/T^{\frac{1}{2}+\frac{1}{9}})$. \end{enumerate} \end{corollary} The order of maximum improvement $\cO(T^{\frac{1}{9}})$ is determined by the specific choice of $m$ in Theorem~\ref{thm:convex}, which is chosen to be $\tilde{\cO}(M T^{-\frac{1}{9}})$.
-Indeed, the correction term is helpful when the estimator $\hat{m}_k$ underestimates the true value $m_k$, avoiding the singularity at zero.
-Hence, the choice of $m$ is related to the average deviation between $\hat{m}_k$ and $m_k$.
-Under a stronger concentration assumption, we can strengthen the maximum improvement to $\cO(T^\frac{1}{6})$, as shown in Appendix~\ref{sec:first-order}.

-The noise model in Example~\ref{example} provides a favorable scenario where the maximum improvement is attained.
-However, in some scenarios, the convergence rate of an adaptive method can be slower than the constant baseline. \paragraph{Adversarial scenario.} If $m_k=1/T^{\alpha}$ for all $i \in [1,T]$ except at ${T/2}$ it takes the value $m_{T/2}= 1$ with $\alpha >1/9$, then the convergence rate of both constant and idealized baselines are $O(T^{-\frac{1}{2}})$, while the adaptive method only converges in $\tilde{\cO}(T^{-\frac{1-2\alpha}{2}})$.
-The subtle change at iteration $T/2$ amplifies the exponential moving average estimator and requires a non-negligible period to get back to the constant level.
-It is clear that the estimator becomes less meaningful under such a subtle change.

-Overall, it is hard to provide a complete characterization of the variation in noise.
-In Corollary~\ref{cor:ideal baseline} and \ref{cor:std baseline}, we show that when the ratio between the maximum and the minimum/average second moment is not growing too fast, adaptive methods do improve upon SGD.